Peanut Butter Oatmeal Balls {4 Ingredients}

-These oatmeal energy balls also freeze really well so feel free to make a larger batch and save them.
-They are the perfect meal prep recipe.
+These energy balls also freeze beautifully with no defrosting needed, so feel free to make a big batch and stash them away.
+They’re a perfect low-effort meal prep snack for a busy lifestyle.

 How to Make These Peanut Butter Oatmeal Balls